 During the Queen’s Speech 2017, the Government announced an intention to bring forward a Draft Tenants’ Fees Bill to tackle “unfair fees on tenants” and “make the private rental market more affordable and competitive”.

 In 2012 the Scottish Government clarified the law so that since 30 November 2012 all tenant charges, other than rent and a refundable deposit, have been illegal.
 In Northern Ireland the Department for Communities has said that a ban on letting agent fees will be introduced.
-The Welsh Government is currently consulting on proposals for a ban on agency fees in Wales.
-The consultation process will close on 27 September 2017.
+The Renting Homes (Fees etc.) (Wales) Bill, which will introduce a ban on tenants' fees, was introduced into the National Assembly on 11 June 2018.